-A patient may have advanced disease of the ear and deafness. without vertigo, in case the labyrinth is not in any way affected.
-Nevertheless, in the vast majority of affections of the ear, with or without deafness, vertigo is a more or less common symptom.
-The complex of symptoms, known as Ménière's disease, is not properly a disease.
-It may occur without any organic lesion of the labyrinth or of any other part of the body.
+A patient may have advanced disease of the ear and deafness, without vertigo, in case the labyrinth is not in any way affected.
+Nevertheless, in the vast majority of affections of the ear, with or without deafness, vertigo is a more or less common symptom. complex of symptoms, known as Ménière's disease, is not properly a disease.
+It may occur without any organic lesion of the vestibule or of any other part of the body.
 In the latter cases, for example, in traumatic neurosis, one may use the term pseudo-Ménière's disease, but this seems to me foolish.
 The complex of symptoms usually associated with Ménière's name is deafness, tinnitus, vertigo, and nausea or vomiting, the whole group appearing with alarming suddenness and often utterly prostrating the patient.
 Less constant are the sense of pressure in the head, nystagmus, ataxia of the cerebellar type, and, rarely, diarrhea.
 In all cases of this type the help of an aurist should be sought, although a treatment directed to the ear is often unavailing.

 To determine whether the labyrinth is actually involved and is the cause of vertigo the general practitioner is rarely sufficiently expert, and a specialist should be consulted.
 It may be said, however, that labyrinthine vertigo can rarely be diagnosed unless nystagmus can be observed.
 On the other hand, it must not be forgotten that nystagmus sometimes occurs spontaneously and habitually in otherwise healthy people.
+When nystagmus can be produced by spinning the patient upon a rotary stool or by hot ear injections, labyrinth disease is much more strongly suggested.